Koray Candemir: Working with other Turkish artists

 Koray Candemir has also worked with several Turkish artists throughout his career.
 Candemir rerecorded “Sairin Elinde” (In the Hands of the Poet), a major Kargo hit with Athena, a Turkish ska band, in 1998.
 That same year he also worked with Sebnem Ferah, who is one of the best known female rock artists in Turkey, at yet another Kargo hit “Kalamis Parki” (Kalamış Park).
 In 2005 Candemir sang back vocals for “Kal Yanimda” (Stay With Me) by Manga, Turkish nu metal/rap core band.
 In 2006, he recorded “Yeniden Gelsem Dunyaya” for the tribute album for Tanju Eren and “Belki bir gun” (Maybe One Day) for “Barda” (At The Bar) movie soundtrack.

 Commercials

 Candemir's popularity is also recognized by many Turkish and international companies.
 As a result, he starred in many commercials which includes Dr. Renaud Paris (1999), Axess Card (2001), Halk Gofret (2006) and Coca-Cola (2007).
 In addition to these commercials with his band Kargo, he participated in Casio (1997), Efes Dark (2000) and Jacobs Coffee (2008) commercial campaigns.

 Acting work

-Candemir is a credited actor in His Secret Life movie directed by renowned Turkish-Italian director Ferzan Özpetek.
+Candemir is a credited actor in His Secret Life movie directed by Turkish-Italian director Ferzan Özpetek.
 His role required him to learn Italian.
 In 2004, it was announced that he would play the lead character of Niko in “Yabancı Damat” (Foreign Groom) TV series.
 Later on Candemir dropped out of the TV series as his touring schedule with Kargo would not allow him to be committed to this project.

-Charitable work

-Candemir has worked on behalf of UNICEF and United Nations Population Fund.

-In 2005 UNICEF partnered with the Turkish Ministry of National Education to launch “Haydi Kizlar Okula” campaign which aimed to increase the equality in the education system by helping girls between ages of 6-14 to attend school.
-During the campaign “Güral Porselen” began to sell specially designed mugs to raise funds for the campaign.
-Koray Candemir provided his support to the campaign with his photos appearing on the mugs to attract more sales.

-In April 2007 United Nations Population Fund (UNFPA) launched their “Staying Alive + Me (named Bir Genclik Hikayesi)” in Turkey with the help of their sponsors, MTV Turkey and Levi's.
-As this campaign targeted educating teens about safe sex practices, they opted to choose Koray Candemir as the celebrity spokesperson for the campaign.
-Candemir still actively participates to “Bir Genclik Hikayesi” by attending workshops visiting universities and recording TV spots to raise awareness.